samialperen/Embodied-Intelligence/assignment2/Q1-Umwelt_of_an_animal.md

 <img align="right" src="/assignment2/2.jpg">

 The *motorium* of this species mainly consist of two dorsal arms with 47-58 suckers[3] Thanks to pair of cirri in each sucker, they create current of water that help bringing food closer to their mouth or break[2].
 Moreover, they also have two fins on its mantle for active locomotion by drifting through the water[1].
-Lastly, they have a U shaped shell, which help passive protection[3].
+They can also use other types of locomition with the help of dorsal arms as it can be seen in [the video](https://www.youtube.com/watch?v=EUJifcX9Fmk).
+Lastly, they have a u shaped shell, which help passive protection[3].

+Their *sensorium*